Or

 Exercise power and authority over unclean spirits through My name.

 Love little children, and don’t forbid them to come to me.
-Heaven is full of these kinds.
+Heaven is full of their kind.

 Do not put doctrine above love for your brothers in Christ.